coco-frens/whitepaper/cmcApplication.md

 No submission.

 Citations:
- - all known wallets have purchased their tokens off of uniswap v2 pool, except for the burn address and the uniswap pool itself.
+ - all known wallets have purchased and/or sold their tokens off of uniswap v2 pool, except for the burn address and the uniswap pool itself.
 [Top Holders List](https://ethplorer.io/address/0xe6dbeadd1823b0bcfeb27792500b71e510af55b3#pageSize=100&pageTab=holders&tab=tab-holders)

 # Emission/release schedule(optional)